 Holidays can throw a wrench into your media-pitching efforts.
-When reporters and editors go on vacation in the middle of your back and forth, you can lose momentum and opportunities.
-Therefore, you should be aware of upcoming holidays and vacation seasons and prepare and plan accordingly.
-This doesn’t mean as soon as you start connecting with reporters you should ask them if they’re taking any trips.
+When reporters and editors go on vacation in the middle of your back-and-forth, you can lose momentum and opportunities.
+Therefore, you should be aware of upcoming holidays and vacation seasons so you can prepare and plan accordingly.
+This doesn’t mean that as soon as you start connecting with reporters you should ask them if they’re taking any trips.
 Instead, use these four tips to avoid losing media-pitching traction during holidays and vacations.

-1. Educate.Educate clients about promoting, announcing and releasing news, products or services too close to a holiday.
+1. Educate.Educate clients about promoting, announcing, and releasing news, products, and services too close to a holiday.
 Quality media coverage matters to clients, and if you don’t explain to them that releasing something within seven days of a holiday impacts the quality of outcomes, they could blame you if the effort fails.
 While an event or news story may be a big deal to your client, if a reporter is on vacation, it can fall through the cracks.
 That’s why education and planning are so important to media relations.

 If you know a holiday will coincide with an announcement, start planning in advance.
 Look at the calendar and make recommendations on the best times to pitch the media and release the news.
 If the holiday is on a Wednesday, it’s best to connect with a reporter before or after the holiday week.
 However, if the holiday is on a Monday, recognize that a reporter may take an extended vacation the week of the holiday or even the week prior to the holiday, making it a long weekend.
 Pitching before the holiday also gives you a reason to follow up with the reporter.